 - Compliance with EU, UK and DCC regulations

-Energy providers as well as electricity and gas network operators will need to ensure all industry regulations and standards are met.
-With new smart meters comes new vendors to supply the devices.
+Energy providers, as well as electricity and gas network operators, will need to ensure all industry regulations and standards are met.
+With new smart meters come new vendors to supply the devices.
 Smart certificates play a major role in ensuring secure communications to and from the DCC.
 Companies will need to work closely with smart meter providers to ensure the relevant certificates are set up.

 In order to monitor compliance, the DCC’s systems and the energy company’s systems need to talk to each other.
 The DCC will supply data they collect to the energy companies, which means the collection, storing and use of this information needs to be GDPR-compliant and raises many questions about whether existing systems and applications can handle this.

 - Existing infrastructure

 Back end systems will need to adapt to the DCC infrastructure to allow for a seamless flow of communication between all parties – no mean feat.
 Utility companies will have to identify the capabilities needed to ensure successful DCC integration.

 Do the interfaces between them align?
 How do you keep firmware up to date or investigate problems when the initial data that comes from the smart meters is collected by a different company?

 It’s important that the IT infrastructure being developed for this new world is built in such a way that it can adapt and react to any changes made by the DCC.